 Hiring a reputable air duct cleaning company is one of the best decisions you’ll make for your company and employees.

-Cates Service Company is a family owned business servicing the Kansas City area for over 40 years.
+Cates Heating & Cooling is a family owned business servicing the Kansas City area for over 40 years.
 We’ll provide experienced and knowledgeable technicians to service your HVAC systems.
 We can handle any type of building: industrial, manufacturing, retail, restaurants and theaters.

 This post is a guest blog from St. Louis Cleaning and Restoration.
 We perform commercial air duct cleaning, as well as mold remediation, fire damage and water restoration for residential and commercial clients in the St. Louis, Missouri area.